EloiStree/HelloEloiTeachingModule/Pattern/BruxellesFormat.md

   - per week: the objective of learning skills of the week and the challenge at the end.
   - code provided to start the exercices.

+# Challenge par default

+_The evaluation challenget can change depending of the students level, calendar of the workshop and the center environment._

+> Description